 The Enterprise Payroll and Time & Attendance Modernization (HawaiiPay) project is led by the Department of Accounting and General Services (DAGS) Accounting Division in partnership with the Office of Enterprise Technology Services.
-The HawaiiPay project launched in November 2016 to modernize payroll and time & attendance systems to provide greater functionality and efficiencies in serving more than 75,000 full- and part-time employees statewide.
+The HawaiiPay project launched in November 2016 to modernize payroll and time & attendance systems to provide greater functionality and efficiencies in serving approximately 63,000 full- and part-time employees statewide.
 The project represents a significant opportunity to further transform the culture of government to embrace and accelerate the adoption of more efficient, less paper-dependent ways of doing business.

 The State of Hawaii as an enterprise will modernize, expand and leverage solutions to integrate data, functionality and compliance reporting to continue to efficiently meet enterprise resource planning functions and needs for human resources, payroll administration, time reporting, financial and budget management.

-Q1: Why are we doing the HawaiiPay project?
+Why are we doing the HawaiiPay project?

+The HawaiiPay project is helping the state to replace its mainframe payroll system that is over 50 years old with a single integrated software system called PeopleSoft.
 The new payroll system will enable payroll offices of state jurisdictions, departments and agencies to reduce the manual, paper-intensive process by using a modern online application.

-Q2: How will employees benefit from this project?
+How will employees benefit from this project?

 Employees will be able to access Online Payroll Employee Self Service functionality to:

-Q3: How will this project benefit payroll system users?
+How will this project benefit payroll system users?

 The direct benefits of the modernization effort will affect those employees who are involved with the processing of information to produce payroll.
 Their jobs will be less manual, which will allow them more time to work on other priority items or analytical activities.

 Who is involved?

-Q6: Who is leading this project?
+Who is leading this project?

 The project is sponsored by the Department of Accounting and General Services’ Accounting Division in coordination with the Office of Enterprise Technology Services.

-Q7: Will people lose their jobs?
+Will people lose their jobs?

-There are no plans to reduce the workforce.
+No. There are no plans to reduce the workforce.
 Some job functions may be slightly modified to align with updated business processes inherent in the new software, providing enhanced tools and functionality for employees.

 What if I have questions about the project or concerns?